MohamedGouaouri/codecla-backend/tasks/2-authentication-profile_management.md

 This middleware will be very important to guard your next endpoints
 - Create and express middleware that takes the set of authorized roles as parameter and based on the token present in the request, it `allows` or `denies` the request.
+- The middleware should **inject** user info extracted from the token to the request object.

 #### 4. Profile management